barboraberkova/english-for-designers/homework-11.md

 ## The final painting
-With components in place, the wireframes came alive.
-Three flows do the heavy lifting:
+With components in place, the wireframes came alive — clean, quiet, and organised around the moments that actually matter to a gallery visitor.

-The final design of the app is clean and organises everything around three flows — one for planning the visit, one for navigating it, and one for remembering it.

 ### Sign In
 ![sign in or log in window](img/Registration.png)